 They provide opportunities to socialise, peer mentorship, coaching, advice and support in relation to diagnosis, education, health, and employment.

-The NHS England ‘Health and Care of People with Learning Disabilities’ interactive model has been embedded below, but can also be accessed directly from this link, with further information available from here.
-The model has a number of interactive menus from which different conditions can be selected, as well as different areas (e.g. region, ICB, Sub-ICB or England overall).
+The NHS England ‘Health and Care of People with Learning Disabilities’ interactive model has a number of interactive menus from which different conditions can be selected, as well as different areas (e.g. region, ICB, Sub-ICB or England overall).